 A good way to start making safety or regulation plans with clients is to identify with them strong emotions they find it difficult to handle and to write a list of their preferred ways to calm down.
 We should keep our safety plans on us at all times - remember you can keep it on your phone!

-The process of yarning is an alternative means is an alternative means of checking in with each other and is often used by the community questions, and allows the individual to they wish.
+The process of Sarning is an alternative means of checking in with each other and is often used by inst nations people.
+Unlike the community questions, anning emphasises listening allows the individual to as a sittle as